SK-EID/dds-documentation/docs/index.md

-# AS Sertifitseerimiskeskus DigiDocService specification
+# SK ID Solutions AS DigiDocService specification

 ## Table of contents